azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 1. **Log on to azure as the service principal using the CLI**
 1. **Log back in with your normal Azure ID and show the context**
 1. **Search for the Azure Docs for changing the role (and scope) for the service principal**
-    * There is no need to change the role or scope - this is for info
+    * There is no need to change the role or scope at this point - this is purely for info
-1. Run `terraform init` and `terraform plan`
+1. **Run `terraform init` and `terraform plan`**
-1. Log into the Azure [portal](https://portal.azure.com) and search on App Registrations
+1. **Log into the Azure [portal](https://portal.azure.com) and search on App Registrations**
-    * The service will list out the service principals
+    * The service will list out apps registered for the service principals

 If you get stuck then there are answers at the bottom of the lab.

 ## Automated scripts

-If you want to automate that process then feel free to make use of this createTerraformServicePrincipal.sh script to create a service principal and provider.tf: <https://github.com/azurecitadel/azurecitadel.github.io/blob/master/workshops/terraform/createTerraformServicePrincipal.sh>
+If you want to automate the process then feel free to make use of this createTerraformServicePrincipal.sh script to create a service principal and provider.tf: <https://github.com/azurecitadel/azurecitadel.github.io/blob/master/workshops/terraform/createTerraformServicePrincipal.sh>

 The script will interactively